Please note that some of the links below are affiliate links and at no additional cost to you, I’ll earn a commission.

 - The concluding sentence is the last sentence in the paragraph.
 It usually restates the topic sentence in different words or summarizes the main points of the paragraph.

-“How to write a good paragraph” is an important skill that students need to develop, be them at the high school or college.
-This is a sample paragraph about the importance of the Internet. (internet paragraph)
+“How to write a good paragraph” is an important skill that students need to develop, be them at high school or college.
+The following is a perfect paragraph about the importance of the Internet.

 The Internet has become really important for three main reasons.
 First, it enables people to access more information than ever before.
 That is, people can read books, newspapers, or magazines online and for free.
 Second, thanks to the Internet, people can communicate with others in every part of the world via social networking websites like Facebook, WhatsApp, WeChat, Twitter, Skype, Viber, Snapchat, LinkedIn, Reddit, etc. Third, the Internet is a perfect tool to study and get certificates from well-known top universities.
 In other words, now more than ever, anyone can do free online courses in a variety of subjects.
 In short, the Internet is, beyond doubt, an essential and valuable tool nowadays.